 Visibility in the public cloud is among the top risks in cloud migration.
 It affects network and application performance.
 If you rely on your own on-premise data centers, you take full control over your resources including physical hosts, networks, and data centers.
 But when switching to external cloud services, the responsibility for some of the policies moves to cloud providers depending on the type of service.
 As a result, the company lacks visibility into public cloud workloads.

 According to a recent survey from Dimensional Research, 95% of respondents say visibility problems have led them to experience an application or network performance issue.
 And 38% state that insufficient visibility is a key factor in application outages and 31% – in network outages.

 According to a recent ITPro Today study, the complexity around security is the biggest migration risk in cloud computing the majority of companies face (57%) followed by cost and legacy infrastructure.
 Moving data to the cloud involves a lot of security risks: compliance violations, contractual breaches, insecure APIs, issues on the provider’s side, misconfigured servers, malware, external attacks, accidental errors, insider threats, etc.

-Remote workforce has become the new normal in no time, making cloud migration more essential, followed closely by cost management.
-More and more companies are planning or in the process of transitioning their applications to cloud, but it is not a cheap process and has the potential to eat up a big chunk of the budget.
+The remote workforce has become the new normal in no time, making cloud migration more essential, followed closely by cost management.
+More and more companies are planning or in the process of transitioning their applications to the cloud, but it is not a cheap process and has the potential to eat up a big chunk of the budget.

 Here is a list of key aspects to consider to control cloud migration costs: